DBMaestroDev/example-ado-pipelines/ad-hoc-workflow.md

 2. Confirm `ad-hoc-workflow.yml` triggers, the Build stage detects the changed package(s), and the "Build with Git Change Detection" pipeline (62) is queued with those package names.
 3. Confirm the main `source-control-workflow.yml` orchestrator did **not** also trigger from the same commit.
 4. Check that build pipeline's run and confirm it built the expected package(s).
-5. Confirm the Integration pre-approval gate becomes pending (not skipped) — approve it.
+5. Confirm **both** the Integration and Production pre-approval gates become pending (not skipped) at the same time, right after Build finishes — this is the "both legs open in parallel" behavior.
+6. Approve only the Integration pre-approval gate first, and confirm the Production leg stays pending/untouched (its Upgrade and post-approval stages haven't started) while the Integration leg proceeds.
-6. Confirm the Upgrade (Integration) stage queues "Upgrade Environment" with the detected package names; check that run succeeded.
+7. Confirm the Upgrade (Integration) stage queues "Upgrade Environment" with the detected package names; check that run succeeded, then approve Integration post-approval.
-7. Approve the remaining three gates in order (Integration post-approval, Production pre-approval, Production post-approval), confirming the Production upgrade run succeeds before the final approval.
+8. Approve the Production pre-approval gate, confirm Upgrade (Production) queues and succeeds, then approve Production post-approval to finish that leg.

 ## 7. Troubleshooting